 At Nutrition Genome, we care about you getting the best results from your analysis.
-The Nutrition Genome Report was designed to be compared with family health history, personal health history, and current blood work so that you can determine where you need to focus to achieve optimum health.
+The Nutrition Genome Report was designed to be compared with your family healthy history, personal health history, and current blood work so that you can determine where you need to focus to achieve optimum health.